 Now if you decide to opt out of part B, it may cost more later to add it onto your coverage plan, if you decide you want it later.
 It’s a good idea to really look into it and make sure that you don’t need it before you choose to forgo this part of the plan.

 Part C is what is called the Advantage plan.
-This plan will give you addition coverage beyond Medicare parts A and B, while also include everything they offer.
+This plan will give you additional coverage beyond Medicare parts A and B, while also including everything they offer.
 That may seem redundant, and that is because it is meant to be.
 Part C can only be signed up for if you first drop parts A and B. You can’t have both at the same time.

 Now Part C is not something you would buy through Medicare.
 It is Medicare that designed the plans and regulates them, but it is the individual insurance companies that sell the plans to you.
 These companies sell the plans at all sorts of different rates.
 They are selling the same basic plans, but at whatever rate they choose.